 If your sinuses are running like a leaky pipe, it can feel like a losing battle trying to get them clear.
-Taking a hot shower with lots of steam can help loosen up mucus, and soothe your uncomfortable sinuses.
+Taking a hot shower with lots of steam can help loosen up mucus and soothe your uncomfortable sinuses.
 Use this time to clear out your runny nose so you can lay off the tissues when you go to bed.
 The warmth will also relax your tired body, so you’ll be closer to the ideal sleeping temperature and sleep will come more swiftly.
 In addition, we recommend warming up your feet and keeping them warm and comfortable in bed to help speed up the process of falling asleep.

 Create an Optimal Sleep Environment

-Winter illnesses are often made worse in certain conditions.
-Investing in an air purifier to help remove irritants that may further worsen your cold symptoms, or investing in a good humidifier to add moisture in the air will keep your nose and throat soothed and comfortable, are steps to creating a more ideal sleeping area.
-A common mistake cold sufferers make is cranking up the heat when they go to bed.
-A cool bedroom temperature (around 60-68F) will keep you from sweating and waking up at night, which is particularly important if you’re experiencing a fever.
+Winter illnesses can be made worse by certain environmental conditions.
+Investing in an air purifier to help remove irritants that may further worsen your cold symptoms, or investing in a good humidifier to add moisture in the air that will keep your nose and throat soothed and comfortable, are steps to creating a more ideal sleeping area.
+A common mistake that cold sufferers make is cranking up the heat when they go to bed.
+A cool bedroom temperature (around 60-68F) will help reduce sweating and waking up at night, which is particularly important if you’re experiencing a fever.

 Find a Good Sleeping Position

-Experts suggest that certain postures can help or hurt sleep when you have a cold.
+Experts suggest that particular positions can help or hinder sleep when you have a cold.
 When you sleep on your back, it can make congestion even worse.
-The best sleeping position is sleeping on your side, or propping your pillows so you’re sleeping at a slight angle, which can reduce added congestion and help you rest easier.
+Try sleeping on your side, and prop up your pillows so you’re sleeping at a slight angle to help prevent congestion from disrupting your sleep.